Jackeagle/kernel_msm-3.18/README.md

 ![alt text](https://github.com/FrazLaw/RoboPot/blob/master/schematic-lightsensor.png)

 ### Magnetometer Schematic
 So, for us to determine in which direction our mini-movable plant pot is facing, we needed to add a magnetometer.
 This enables us to then feedback to the GUI and indicate which position we are at.
+This feedback network, in conjuction with the proximity sensor, is essential ot compile the information into a reliable position.
 ![alt text](https://github.com/FrazLaw/RoboPot/blob/master/SchematicPic.PNG)